raphaelsc/opencall/README.md

 # opencall
 Calls over Internet.
 (COI) see below.
 # The COI(Calls over Internet) system
-This is made for you can talk with other people over the Internet like a simple conversation in a telephone.
+This is made for you to talk to other people over the Internet like a simple conversation on a telephone.
-The main objective of COI is not make video calls or send files.
-If you want to send other kind of midias for someone, there are many sofwares that do it.
+Its main objective is not to make video calls nor send files.
+If you are looking for that, sorry but you aren't at the right place.
 Cheers.